Emergency Dentistry Solutions

 When Do I Need a Root Canal?

 Root canal therapy is one of the most important emergency dentistry services we have to offer because it can prevent your tooth from needing extraction.
-One of our expert emergency dentists can use this treatment to carefully remove any infected or decayed tissue from inside of your tooth while keeping it intact.
+One of our expert emergency dentists can use this treatment to carefully remove any infected or decayed tissue from the inside of your tooth while keeping it intact.
 After, they will strengthen and protect it to prevent additional pain and damage from occurring.

 How Much Will My Dental Emergency Cost?